MrPixle2022/Documentaion/TypeScript/Prisma/CRUD.md

 > [!TIP] you can also use the `disconnect` -boolean- option to unlink the models

+---

+## CreateMany

-we can use the `createMany` to insert multiple records at once, but know that when using `createMany` both `select & include` won't work and we the `data` will be an array of objects:
+the `createMany` is used to insert multiple records at once, but know that when using `createMany` both `select & include` won't work and we the `data` will be an array of objects:

 ```typescript
 const users = await prisma.user.createMany({